HasibulHasan098/Cosmoscope/README.md

 ### Navigation
 - Use the navigation menu at the top to switch between Earth, Mars, and About pages
-- Toggle between dark and light mode using the theme switch in the header

 ### Earth Exploration
 1. Navigate to the Earth page